 10 Early Intervention Elements that Influence Positive Outcomes

 How can home visiting programs demonstrate improved outcomes for parents and children—and secure the funding they need to help more families?
 Collecting data and monitoring outcomes with a reliable tool like Life Skills Progression (LSP), Second Edition, is essential.
-Just as important: laying the groundwork by focusing on the specific intervention elements that can influence positive outcomes.
+Equally important: laying the groundwork by focusing on the specific early intervention elements that can influence positive outcomes.

 Today’s post walks you through 10 critical elements of effective early intervention programs, adapted from the new edition of the LSP.